Want your parents’ stories? Here are 3 easy ways to help get them.

 This 20-page guide is chock-full of good things to help you get your kids involved in capturing stories from their grandparents!
 Designed especially for kids ages 8 and up (and we mean way up—you’re never too old to embark on a conversation with your loved ones!), the e-book includes:

-2 - Enroll your parents in one of our memory & writing prompt courses to get them writing about their own lives.
+2 - Enroll your parents in our memory & writing prompt course to get them writing about their own lives.

 Perhaps instead of an interview you’d like to see your parents write about their own memories?
 Going this route allows for thoughtful reflection that provides stories with even more meaning—and ensures the process will continue for a while beyond a one- or two-hour interview.

-My Write Your Life mini-courses provide exactly what your parents will need to begin their life writing journey:
+My Write Your Life course provide exactly what your parents will need to begin their life writing journey:

-• weekly memory prompts on topics such as Childhood Memories, Food Memories, Life Transitions, and more (new themes are added monthly)
+weekly memory prompts on topics such as Childhood Memories, Food Memories, Life Transitions, and more (themes change every few weeks, and course lasts for a full year)

 The best part?
-Lessons are delivered straight to their phones via text message or WhatsApp, and I am always available for added support and Q&A. And at just $15 per 8-week course, enrolling is a no-brainer for anyone who wants to write about their life!
+Lessons are delivered straight to their email inbox on the day of their choosing, and I am always available for added support and Q&A. And at just $99 for a year-long, enrolling is a no-brainer for anyone who wants to write about their life!

 3 - Invest in personal history services to professionally capture their stories—I’d love to interview them!